AustralianAntarcticDivision/travelcost/README.md

 <img src="man/figures/README-example2a-1.png" width="100%" />

-We wish to find the optimal path to follow to get from point 1 to point 2.
+We wish to find the most energetically-efficient path to follow to get from point 1 to point 2.

 The energetic cost of walking as a function of slope, given by [Minetti et al. (2002)](https://doi.org/10.1152/japplphysiol.01177.2001) is: